HardikChauhan2013/Doc/ReadMe.md

 - &gt; npm install &lt;libraryname&gt; or npm i &lt;libraryname&gt;
 | ex. npm install typescript

-#### what is angular cli
+#### What is angular cli
-Angular cli is like prebuild project template which is use to setup anguar project easly. it's managed and develop by angular tool team.
+Angular cli(command line interface) is like prebuild project template which is use to setup anguar project easly. it's managed and develop by angular tool team.

 installtion step https://cli.angular.io/